DRACOCODEX/DracoMesh/Dashboard/README.md

 Threat Dashboard

-React web application designed to provide administrative capabilities for Drakube-Graphyon's Threat Dashboard.
+React web application designed to provide administrative capabilities for DracoMesh's Threat Dashboard.
 It is built on top of the Material Dashboard 2 PRO React template licensed through Creative Tim.

 ## Description